Marana, Arizona: Geography

-The town extends along Interstate 10 from the line between Pinal and Pima counties to the Tucson city line, except for the area around the non-affluent unincorporated community of Rillito.
+The town extends along Interstate 10 from the line between Pinal and Pima counties to the Tucson city line, except for the area around the unincorporated community of Rillito.
 The town has a history of farming and ranching.
+Marana is located in the Sonoran Desert and is surrounded by the Tortolita Mountains, the Santa Catalina Mountains, and the Tucson Mountains.
+It includes the Dove Mountain area.

 The Tucson Mountains and the western half of Saguaro National Park are located to the south.
-Phoenix is approximately 90 minutes north via Interstate 10.
+Phoenix is approximately 90 minutes northwest via Interstate 10.